SamMackrill/gw2-alternator/README.md

 ## Features:
  * Import account details from GW2Launcher and/or GW2Launchbuddy
  * Automatically login to accounts with no user input
+   * Will retry automatically on failure
  * Assist with collection of rewards every few days
  * Application has no access to your GW2 authentication details
- * Whilst you can still use your PC while this is running focus will constntly be stolen and this can be annoying
+ * Whilst you can still use your PC while this is running focus will constantly be stolen and this can be annoying

 ## Getting Started
  * On application launch you will be asked to confirm admin access